RiiConnect24/Wii-Guide/_pages/en_US/wiilink.md

 {: .notice--warning}

 1. Start up the Homebrew Channel and enter yawmME (YAWM ModMii Edition).
 Then, select your SD Card or USB Drive accordingly.
-2. If you are installing the Food Delivery Channel or Photo Prints Channel, you may also have files called `WiiLink SPD`.
+2. If you are installing the Food Channel or Photo Prints Channel, you may also have files called `WiiLink SPD`.
 These files will have either have `(Wii)` or `(vWii)` appended to the end depending on which console youre installing it on.
 If your Wii is not a Japanese region, install the correct version depending on your console before anything else.
 This is required so that we know your email address to send files.
 3. Highlight all of the WADs with `WiiLink` in the name and press + to select them.
 When all of them are selected, press A twice to install the WADs.
 4. After it is successfully installed, press the HOME Button to exit back to the Homebrew Channel.
 Press the HOME Button again and select `"Exit to System Menu"`.